What to do when your horse is injured.

 - The position of any wound or swelling - location and also the distance or involvement with surrounding structures, such as joints, the eye etc.

-- The severity of lameness and the effect of this on the horse – are they eating and bright or shaking, sweating and shocked?
+- The severity of lameness and the effect of this on the horse – is he eating and bright or shaking, sweating and shocked?

 - The presence of a foreign body – nail, barbed wire, gravel, grass etc.